Research Experience for Undergraduates (REU)

 Eligible applicants must be Stanford undergraduate students and have not received their Bachelor’s degree before the start of the REU program.
 Students participating in the 2021 MatSci REU Program must be on their Flex Term and not on a Leave of Absence.
 Current students from all backgrounds are encouraged to apply; applicants do not need to have declared a major or have prior research experience.
 However, preference is given to first-time participants and students interested in majoring in MatSci.
 Co-terminal students are eligible to apply, but must have not received the B.S. degree prior to the start of the REU program.

 REU students are expected to participate at a full-time effort (40 hours per week) for the duration of the 10-week program.
 Any absences must be coordinated in advance with the REU Faculty Coordinator and the student’s faculty advisor.
 Attendance on the first and last day of the program are mandatory.

 REU students will meet regularly with their graduate student mentor and attend any regularly scheduled group meetings with their faculty advisor over the summer.
 At the end of the program, REU students will present their research at the MatSci REU Symposium and share their accomplishments with the MatSci community.

 How to Apply:

-The MatSci REU application will include ask students to describe their academic and research interests and rank their project preferences.
+The MatSci REU application will ask students to describe their academic and research interests and rank their project preferences.
 REU students will be matched to a research project and faculty advisor based on these selections.
-Applicants can see a list of our 2020 MatSci REU Projects here.
+Applicants can see a list of our 2021 MatSci REU Projects here.

 Students are strongly encouraged to review faculty group sites to get a better sense of a faculty member’s current research.
 Links to research group sites can be found on the MatSci Faculty Webpage.